By Maggie Freleng

-“I don't feel exploited and I am proud to be a part of it,” Lucy Childress, one of the models in Richard Kern’s Medicated, etc., told VITAMIN W in a follow-up interview.
+“I don't feel exploited and I am proud to be a part of it,” Jane Smith (see update below), one of the models in Richard Kern’s Medicated, etc., told VITAMIN W in a follow-up interview.

 A few weeks ago I wrote about the seemingly exploitative nature of Kern’s latest exhibit of nude or half- naked young women-- this time featuring their pill bottles along with their exposed bodies.